-The Board believes that CAP-XX's technology provides a competitive advantage over existing supercapacitor manufacturers, such as Maxwell Technologies, Skeleton, Eaton, LSMtron, Nippon Chemicon Corporation and other Chinese and Korean competitors.
+The Board believes that CAP-XX's technology provides a significant competitive advantage over existing supercapacitor manufacturers such as TDK Corporation, Skeleton, Eaton, LSMtron, Nippon Chemicon Corporation and other Chinese and Korean competitors.
 The Board believes that these companies are unable to match the CAP-XX technology in terms of thinness, power density, energy density and reliability.
 Most of the Company's competitors only manufacture higher-capacity cylindrical cells used in large package modules and focus on applications where the combination of thinness, energy density and power density are not important considerations for the customer.
 These competitor products usually prove unsuitable for the various markets collectively labelled the Internet of Things (IoT) market, which is the key area that CAP-XX is targeting with the former Murata products and CAP-XX's existing prismatic products.

 As reported previously, IoT applications, one of the fastest growing segments of the electronics market, provide one of the greatest opportunities for CAP-XX's products.
 Driven by customer requests, manufacturers are constantly moving to new wireless protocols and adding to the functions and applications available on IoT enabled devices.
 Some of these new functions require high electrical power within the actual IoT device.
-Examples are e-locks; drug dispensing; facial recognition; and haptic feedback.
+Examples are e-locks, drug dispensing, facial recognition, and haptic feedback.
 Other devices are powered by energy harvesting and are battery-less.
 Others use low power batteries such as 3 Volt coin cell batteries.
 All of this means that power management continues to be an increasingly important consideration.
 The other important factor is size, as devices have tended to become smaller whilst their electrical power demands have increased.
-The Company has been successful in winning new business from a range of these markets, such as industrial actuators, e-locks, agricultural sensors, wireless displays, smart-meters, payment and hand held terminals, medical wearables, automotive dashcams and communication systems.
+The Company has been successful in winning new business from a range of these markets, such as industrial actuators, e-locks, agricultural sensors, wireless displays, smart-meters, payment and handheld terminals, medical wearables, automotive dashcams and communication systems.

 In the past, CAP-XX has faced competition in various markets from cheaper cylindrical supercapacitors where our thin form factor, high power and long life are not valued as highly as lower initial cost components from competitors.
 To counteract this, the Company released a range of cylindrical cells.
 Modest sales revenue for these products was first recorded during FY 2019.
-In FY 2020, these sales grew significantly on a year on year basis.
-Pleasingly, the revenues from these products in the first quarter of FY 2021 are close to the whole of FY 2020.
-Several new large volume opportunities are still being evaluated by customers that are currently utilising alternative cylindrical cells.
+Since then, sales have continued to grow strongly on a year-on-year basis, with the Company being successful in winning a number of large volume orders.
+Several new large volume opportunities are currently being evaluated by customers.

-Automotive applications such as truckStart, Stop-Start systems, regenerative energy capture or KERS (Kinetic Energy Recovery Systems), distributed power, hybrid electric vehicles and electric vehicles still present substantial opportunities for large supercapacitors.
+As previously articulated, automotive applications such as truckStart, Stop-Start systems, regenerative energy capture or KERS (Kinetic Energy Recovery Systems), distributed power, hybrid electric vehicles and electric vehicles still present substantial opportunities for large supercapacitors.
 A number of CAP-XX's competitors are active in these markets, and the Board believes that the Company has significant advantages over the competition in certain applications.
-However, because of the significant resources that each project requires and the long time lag between product evaluation and mass production, the Board has taken the decision to focus the Company's resources on IoT applications and just a small number of key automotive projects and take a lower risk, longer-term, more patient approach to the opportunities for large supercapacitors.
+However, because of the significant resources that each project requires and the long time lag between product evaluation and mass production, the Board has taken the decision to focus the Company's resources on IoT applications and take a lower risk, longer-term, more patient approach to the opportunities for large supercapacitors with the focus being on a small number of key automotive projects.